 - Practice B: $787,500 – $1.35M (1.75-3x $450K earnings)

 Despite identical collections, Practice A fetches a higher valuation due to greater profitability.
-This demonstrates why price-to-earnings better reflects a practice’s potential.

-Practice B could still be a worthwhile purchase if the buyer sees opportunity to lower expenses and thus improve profitability.
+Practice B could still be a worthwhile purchase if the buyer sees an opportunity to lower expenses and thus improve profitability.
 But the valuation methods would produce different figures based on the practices’ current earnings.

-When it comes to obtaining an accurate appraisal of a dental practice’s worth, many dentists turn to the expertise of dental practice consultants.
+When it comes to obtaining an accurate appraisal of a dental practice’s worth, many dentists turn to the expertise of dental transition consultants.
 Some dental brokers can also assist with valuations, so if you’re working with a broker, ask them if they possess the necessary qualifications.